iloaiza/QuantumMAMBO.jl/README.md

 	- decompose.jl: CSA, DF, and related decompositions of fermionic operators
 	- ferm_utils.py: utilities for fermionic operators in python, interfaces with openfermion
 	- fermionic.jl: utilities for QuantumMAMBO fermionic operators class (F_OP, defined in structures.jl)
+	- gradient.jl: gradients for CSA and CSA_SD optimizations
 	- guesses.jl: initial guesses for decomposition routines
 	- ham_utils.py: python utilities for the electronic structure Hamiltonian, interfaces with openfermion
 	- lcu.jl: calculation of lcu 1-norms for different decompositions